neofenixlive/lua-maker/README.md

-.:Around 10kb file size:.
+.:Lightweight 10kb library size:.

-.:Uses snake_case:.
+.:Uses snake_case for variables/functions:.

-.:Similar to GameMakerLanguage:.
+.:Easy to understand and code:.

 ================================